Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Application

-A more challenging application is the simulation of the so called \gls{tesla} cavity.
+A more challenging application is the simulation of a so-called \gls{tesla} type cavity.
 This is an \gls{rf} superconducting cavity for linear accelerators with a design accelerating gradient of $E_\text{acc}=\SI{25}{\mega\volt\per\metre}$.
 In particular, we focus on the \gls{ttf} design of the cavities \cite{TTF_1995} which were installed at \gls{desy} in Hamburg.

 The TESLA cavity is a 9-cell standing wave structure of about \SI{1}{\metre} in length, whose accelerating mode resonates at \SI{1.3}{\giga\hertz}.
 The cavities are produced, one half-cell at a time, by deep drawing of pure niobium sheets \cite{TTF_1995}.
 The half cells are then connected together by \gls{ebm}.
 The production process inherently introduces geometry imperfections that need to be taken into account in operation.
 Here, we focus on the misalignment of each of the 9 cells with respect to the ideal axis of the cavity.
 The misalignment can produce undesired effects on the field quality and on the resonating frequency.